 Additional information on shift registers can be seen at the following URL:

-This PLC programming example will look at sorting coloured tags into three different exits.
-The 3D simulation will use three different shift registers to trigger when to direct the correct colour tag.
+This PLC programming example will sort colored tags into three different exits.
+The 3D simulation will use three different shift registers to trigger when to direct the correct color tag.

 Watch the sequence of operation video below.

 Watch on YouTube: PLC Programming Example – Sorting Station Testing

 If you have any questions or need further information, please contact me.

 If you’re like most of my readers, you’re committed to learning about technology.
 Numbering systems used in PLCs are not challenging to learn and understand.
 We will walk through the numbering systems used in PLCs.
 This includes Bits, Decimal, Hexadecimal, ASCII, and Floating Point.